View all web browser and mobile devices available in our cloud-based test lab.

 An automated test strategy defines how you’ll utilize automation frameworks throughout testing.
-It includes manual and automated test plans, test cases of all types, automation scripts, test environments and their definitions, test data, test results, execution logs, and reporting output.
+It includes manual and automated test planning, test cases of all types, automation scripts, test environments and their definitions, test data, test results, execution logs, and reporting output.

 A successful automated test strategy means: